OrTab/restaurant-permissions/README.md

 #### XOR (`^`)

 Implemented for toggling or removing permissions.
+Additionally, XOR is utilized for encryption and decryption, providing a secure and efficient method to handle sensitive information.
+The XOR operator is applied through bitwise operations to ensure robust string encryption and decryption.

 #### Left Shift (`<<`)